I’ll admit…selling on Amazon can make selling online ‘easier’.

 I have personally set up an Amazon store.
 You know I’m all about testing and figuring out the best way to make sales and showing you the results.
 Last year, I took one of my products and within a week had sales coming in.
 Great!
 I thought I was on a roll.
 Sound the drums.

-I had a good friend Bryan, this happened to him too.
-He was selling multi-millions each year and overnight, he lost everything.
+I had a good friend Bryan who had this same thing happen to him.
+He was selling multiple millions each year, and overnight he lost everything.
 Amazon shut his store down for months before he could get it back up again.
-He eventually had to let go his entire staff go because they while they waited for Amazon to respond to his emails, he literally had his hands tied with tons of inventory and couldn’t make any sales off that platform.
+He eventually had to let go his entire staff go because while they waited for Amazon to respond to his emails, he literally had his hands tied with tons of inventory and couldn’t make any sales off that platform.

-In fact, it’s his mission right now to teach other Amazon sellers to sell on other platforms as Amazon is getting termed as an online business bully.
+In fact, it’s his mission right now to teach other Amazon sellers to sell on other platforms, as Amazon is getting called an online business bully.

 Okay, rant over.

-SO here are the vital reasons why you should NOT be selling on amazon alone.
+Here are the vital reasons why you should NOT be selling on Amazon alone: